2 killed in massive South Jersey fire

 PEMBERTON TOWNSHIP — Two people died in a large house fire in South Jersey on Tuesday night.

-Flames broke out in the garage of the home on Willow Boulevard in the Browns Mills section of Pemberton Township around 8:45 p.m., according to CBS Philly.
+Flames broke out in the garage of the home on Willow Boulevard in the Browns Mills section of Pemberton Township around 8:45 p.m. according to Burlington County Prosecutor Scott Coffina.

+One of the deceased was identified by Coffina as Lore Smith, 92 who died after being taken to Lourdes Emergency Department at Deborah Hospital in Pemberton Township.
+An elderly man died at the scene but his identity was not disclosed pending notification of family.

+Smith's son was taken via medical helicopter to Temple University Hospital in Philadelphia where he was in stable condition with complications from smoke inhalation.

-The fire trapped two people in the garage of the one-story home, according to Fox 29 reporting from the scene, and a third person was taken via medical helicopter to Temple University Hospital in Philadelphia.
+The fire started in the garage of the one-story home, according to Fox 29

-Fire officials told 6 ABC Action News that an elderly couple lived in the home with their adult son.

 The flames could be both seen and smelled throughout the township, according to witnesses.

-The state fire marshal and all fire companies in Pemberton Township responded to the blaze.
+The state fire marshal and multiple fire companies responded to the blaze.

-Messages for Pemberton Township police and the Burlington County Prosecutor's Office have not yet been returned.

 Jasmine Rodriquez contributed to this report.